top of page

 "Consider Your Ways" Means Re-Evaluating Your Priorities

 God was speaking to a people who had returned from exile but had forgotten their spiritual responsibility.
-They were focused on rebuilding their homes while the temple of the Lord remained in ruins.
+They were focused on rebuilding their homes while the Lord's temple remained in ruins.

 Today, this is a mirror for us: are we prioritising success, money, and comfort over prayer, worship, and service to God?